rstudio/rmarkdown-cookbook/SETUP.md

 # Contributing

-Thank you for considering contributing to the R Markdown C
+Thank you for considering contributing to the R Markdown Cookbook

 These instructions describe the steps and system requirements needed to build this book.